UniversalDependencies/docs/_bar/index.md

 * *zum* “to the” -> *zu* (ADP) + *m* (DET)
 * *im* “in the” -> *i* (ADP) + *m* (DET)

-We similarly handle *zum (zun, zan, ...)* when used in infinitive constructions (*Ludwig van Beethoven hod de Gwohnheit ghobt, genau 60 Kafääbaunan zum oozöön [...]* “Ludwig van Beethoven had a habit of counting exactly 60 coffee beans”; sentence via the Wikipedia article [Kafää](https://bar.wikipedia.org/wiki/Kaf%C3%A4%C3%A4)):
+When *zum (zun, zan, ...)* is used in infinitive constructions (*Ludwig van Beethoven hod de Gwohnheit ghobt, genau 60 Kafääbaunan zum oozöön [...]* “Ludwig van Beethoven had a habit of counting exactly 60 coffee beans”; sentence via the Wikipedia article [Kafää](https://bar.wikipedia.org/wiki/Kaf%C3%A4%C3%A4)), we handle it similarly (although note the different parts of speech):

 * *zum* -> *zu* (PART) + *m* (DET)